ex7r3me/100-days-of-code/r1-log.md

 ### R1D35
 Had a hard time with react-native geolocation and saga, I had to get it working somehow hacky but now it's the best way possible.
 I cleaned up the main component from raw API calls.  https://github.com/ex7r3me/fooname-mobile

+### R1D36
+I've added snackbar with test and redux connection, now I'm going to add it to a customer's app. it's exciting finding clean ways to implement features.  https://github.com/ex7r3me/fooname-mobile